Post-operative Adjuvant Treatment for HPV-positive Tumours (PATHOS) (PATHOS)

 PATHOS is a multicentre, open-label, parallel-group Phase II/III randomised controlled trial (RCT).
 The phase II target of 242 patients was reached in December 2018 and there was a seamless transition into Phase III.
 The protocol was amended in September 2018 to incorporate the changes associated with the phase III transition.
 The amendment included changes to the outcome measures and sample size calculations.

-Approximately 1100 patients will be recruited to the phase III study.
+In March 2024, a protocol amendment increasing the target recruitment to Phase III of the study from 1100 to 1269 patients was approved.
 Patients eligible for the study must have biopsy proven oropharyngeal squamous cell carcinoma (OPSCC) clinically staged T1T3 N0N2b.
 Their primary tumour, as judged by the local MDT, must be considered resectable via a transoral approach.
 Having secured informed consent, patients with centrally or locally determined HPV positive tumours will undergo baseline assessment of swallowing function (includes; MDADI score, videofluoroscopy, PSSH& N, 100 mL water swallow test) and complete QOL questions (EORTC QLQC30 and EORTC QLQH&N35) prior to surgery.

 Transoral Laser Microsurgery, Transoral Robotic Surgery & Endoscopically assisted Transoral Surgery are all accepted transoral techniques for the study.
 A lateral oropharyngectomy performed with monopolar cautery (The Huet Procedure) can also be used.